-- Nikon D750: One of the most well-rounded and quality-price cameras ever made.
-Pair it with a lens like the Rokinon 14 mm f/2.8, and, for less than $1800, you’ll have one of the best and cheapest Milky Way gear.
+- Nikon D750: One of the most well-rounded and quality-priced cameras ever made.
+Pair it with a lens like the Rokinon 14 mm f/2.8, and, for less than $1800, you’ll have some of the best and cheapest Milky Way gear.
 Pair lens suggested: Rokinon 14 mm f/2.8

-- Sony A7II: I personally use this camera in my Milky Way photography gear and, to me, It’s the best quality-price mirrorless camera for night photography that you can get in the market today.
+- Sony A7II: I personally use this camera as part of my Milky Way photography gear and, to me, it’s the best quality-price mirrorless camera for night photography that you can get on the market today.
 The price (less than $1000) and the results shooting Northern Lights and the Milky Way are simply outstanding.
 Pair lens suggested: Rokinon 14 mm f/2.8.

 Best cheap aps-c camera for shooting the Milky Way:

 - Sony Alpha a6000: For around $500, you can get a mirrorless interchangeable-lens camera suitable for shooting night scenes and the Milky Way.
 Together with the Rokinon 12 mm f/2, you’ll have the best cheap combination for shooting the stars.
 Pair lens suggested: Rokinon 14 mm f/2.8

 It’s more challenging, but compact cameras can also take decent pictures of the Milky Way.
 For this reason, we had to include the best compact cameras for photographing the Milky Way in this guide.